benjamingeer/Tondauer/hugo/content/en/about-this-site.md

 translationKey: about-this-site
 ---

+Tondauer (in German, the duration of a sound) aims to support the longevity of compositions that deserve more attention than they have received.
+The project's editions are intended to allow musicians to make informed choices about interpretation.

 > “Many musicians ... have no awareness of the importance of
 > consciously choosing an edition; which criteria to apply; which
 > criteria may have been applied in editing; why and how to make a